sighupio/fury-getting-started/fury-on-eks/README.md

 - **Docker** - a [Docker image]([fury-on-eks-dockerfile]) containing `furyctl` and all the necessary tools is provided.
 - **OpenVPN Client** - [Tunnelblick][tunnelblick] (on macOS) or [OpenVPN Connect][openvpn-connect] (for other OS) are recommended.
 - **AWS S3 Bucket** (optional) to hold the Terraform state.
+- **Github** account with [SSH key configured][github-ssh-key-setup].

 ### Setup and initialize the environment

 1. Open a terminal

-2. Clone the [fury getting started repository][fury-getting-started-repository] containing all the example code used in this tutorial:
+2. Clone the [fury getting started repository][fury-getting-started-repository] containing the example code used in this tutorial:

 ```bash
 git clone https://github.com/sighupio/fury-getting-started/